 - your goals

-However, for people in general, this assessment or ‘judgment’ of you happens subconsciously and inadvertently.
-That is, whether they want to or not.
-Can’t it be more formal as in the business approach above?
+However, for people in general, this assessment or ‘opinion’ of you, happens subconsciously and involuntarily, i.e. whether they want to.
+Can it be more formal as in the business approach above?
 Sure it can, but for casual interaction, this is generally more instinctive than structured.
 It is not to be confused with outright discrimination.
 This is a built-in mechanism in us humans, which helps us to determine whether to like or dislike, befriend or despise, be associated with or avoid.
 It is how we make choices and how we choose is governed by employing tools such as wisdom, knowledge, experience and our personal preferences and values.
-It is our right to assess each other, albeit with some fairness, patience and not prejudice.
+It is our right to assess one another, albeit with some fairness, patience and not prejudice.

 Since you are being watched, you will have to be mindful of the image you are projecting on the world stage.
 This image will either prevent or attract potential relationships of any kind.